Oscar W. Ritchie: Community involvement

 Ritchie was a lifelong musician.
 Although he did not play with a band as he had in Florida, he did direct musical groups, outside of the university.
 From reports in the local papers it appears that he revived the Massillon Community Chorus in 1938, which developed into a full-blown 40-member choir by 1941.
 During that three-year period they toured more than 50 Ohio cities.
 The group was "composed of mill workers, garage mechanics, house maids, and WPA laborers."
 The amateur chorus donated all of their earnings to the Urban League "for the purchase of music, choir robes and a recording machine."

 With his wife Edith in the choir and him on piano, he managed to keep his musical ambitions alive by presenting Negro spirituals a la Frederick and Harriet Loudin of the neighboring town of Ravenna, Ohio, who led the Fisk Jubilee Singers, for nearly 30 years.

 In concert with some of his colleagues at Kent State he also co-founded the Portage County Family Planning, Counseling and Mental Health Center in Ravenna, Ohio, with Dr. Dwight I. Arnold, a KSU Emeritus professor, and Dr. John Guidabaldi (chairman, associate professor, Early Childhood Ed.), in 1962.

 He was also an active member of the Massillon Urban League and the Canton NAACP, which recognized his work as the leader of their local recruitment drive in the 1950s, that nearly doubled the size of their local membership.
 Considering the attitude of KSU President Bowman towards these types of organizations, these were bold moves.
 He was also involved with protests against housing discrimination on and off Kent's main campus and surrounding communities.
 Ritchie also spoke out about injustices in the juvenile justice system.

 Recognition and legacy

 Interior of Oscar Ritchie Hall at Kent State University.

 In recognition of his 29 years of service to the university a building on the Kent University campus was renamed Oscar W. Ritchie Hall on November 9, 1977.

 The Oscar W. Ritchie Four-Year Scholarship Fund was established in 1977 with an endowment of $450,000.
 It grants $2,000 to $8,000 per year to qualifying African American students who intend to attend Kent State University.
 A grant of $250 is made to all applicants.

 Death

-Ritchie died on June 16, 1967, in Ravenna, Ohio's Robinson Memorial Hospital, of lesions on the liver and lung.
+Ritchie died on June 16, 1967, in Ravenna, Ohio's Robinson Memorial Hospital.